fluxcd/helm-controller/docs/spec/v2beta2/helmreleases.md

 matching the HelmRelease's `<.metadata.namespace>-<.metadata.name>`, and will be reported in `.status.helmChart`.

+The chart version of the last release attempt is reported in `.status.lastAttemptedRevision`.
+The controller will automatically perform a Helm release when the HelmChart produces a new chart (version).

 **Warning:** Changing the `.spec.chart` to a Helm chart with a different name (as specified in the chart's `Chart.yaml`) will cause the controller to uninstall any previous release before installing the new one.